-Like this, using the social media tools to regularly promote your new blog posts is very important to attract your audience who hangout on these platforms.
+For example, using social media tools to regularly promote your new blog posts is very important to attract your audience who hangout on these platforms.

 In addition to this, it’s very essential to include social media share buttons in prominent places of your blog like: